deep-sohana/langchain-chat/readme.md

-# ChatGPT Clone with LangChain& Streamlit
+# ChatGPT Clone with LangChain & Streamlit

 This is a simple chat application that utilizes OpenAI's GPT model to create a conversational agent.
 The application is built using Streamlit, a Python library for creating web applications, and LangChain.
 The chat interface allows users to interact with the AI model by sending messages and receiving responses.